Any Creditor Can Garnish Your Wages

 Avoiding Wage Garnishment Lien and Claiming Exemption

 Unlike voluntary preferential liens, such as liens on cars, trucks, or other vehicles, which if avoided is preserved for the benefit of your creditors and your bankruptcy estate (and retained by the trustee), when you avoid an involuntary judicial lien, such as the lien created by a wage garnishment, the lien is preserved for your benefit.
 You can avoid the lien and claim an exemption in the funds that were garnished.
 While the trustee could do this for you, it is unlikely that he or she will do so.
 Your lawyer can file an adversary lawsuit to have the funds returned to you.
 However, the cost of filing such a lawsuit may exceed the amount that was taken through the garnishment, so it may not be economically feasible to attempt to recover the funds.

 No Exemption Once Sheriff Gives Funds to Creditor

 While your wages were in the hands of the sheriff, they are still yours, subject to your creditor’s lien, which you might be able to avoid as a preferential lien.
 Once the wages are given to your creditor, they are paid to your creditor in satisfaction of your creditors judicial lien and are no longer yours.
 Because the money is no longer yours, it is not your property for you to claim an exemption therein.
 Therefore, you will want to file immediately, while the sheriff is still holding your money.

-If your wages have been garnished, or you are being threatened with a wage garnishment, you'll need the assistance of a lawyer immediately.
-Contact Bankruptcy Legal Center today to schedule your free consultation with a San Diego wage garnishment lawyer to discuss your rights and options.
-Call 619-501-9711.
+If your wages have been garnished, or you are being threatened with a wage garnishment, you’ll need the assistance of a lawyer immediately.
+Contact Bankruptcy Legal Center today and talk to a lawyer to discuss your rights and options.